le-coderoque/task-management-system/README.md

-# Task Management System

-This project is a simple task management system implemented with Django, Django Rest Framework, and MySQL.
-The system allows users to create, view, update, and delete tasks.
+# Django Test Assignment Boilerplate

+A take on typical test assignments, this repository showcases a universal Django setup with sample features.
+Perfect for experimenting with Django's capabilities.

 ## Project Description

+The API for this system includes endpoints for user registration, login, logout.
+Credentials are provided at the end of the file.

+### Task Management System

 Each task includes a title and a description.
 Users are required to register and log in to access task management functionalities.
 All tasks are accessible to all users.

-The API for this system includes endpoints for user registration, login, logout, retrieving a list of all tasks, creating a new task, retrieving details of a task, updating a task, and deleting a task.
+### Advert Views Counter

+Track and manage the number of views for each advert.
+The counter automatically increments each time an advert is accessed via its detail view, allowing you to monitor engagement and popularity effectively.

 ## API Endpoints

+### auth

 1. User Registration
     - `/api/auth/registration/` (POST)